 As always, there is much room for improvement.
 The VA operates the largest integrated healthcare system in the United States, and is therefore one of America’s greatest resources.
 It is imperative that we use this resource to the best of our ability.
 Addressing changing healthcare needs and building an efficient and timely claims process are among some key challenges faced by the VA, and it will take cooperation between the VA and Congress to successfully take on those challenges.

-I served as the ranking Republican member of the Subcommittee on Health in the Veterans Affairs Committee.
-I worked hard with the subcommittee’s chairman to usher in even more improvements to the VA healthcare system, including in the area of mental health.
+I serve as Chairman Veterans Affairs Committee.
+I worked hard to usher in even more improvements to the VA healthcare system, including in the area of mental health.
 A key challenge the VA faces is the changing health care needs of men and women returning from the Global War on Terror.

 Congress and VA must continue to work together tirelessly to bring the best health care to our veterans.
 There also still exists a significant claims backlog that has long plagued the Veterans Benefit Administration.
 Once the new leadership of VA is confirmed, it is imperative they tackle this backlog headfirst.
 During my time in Congress, I’ve seen great strides made not just in funding increases but also the number of employees hired and training implemented.
 However, it is clear that more must be done until that backlog is eliminated.
 Our veterans have given too much to face the uncertainty of how long a disability claim will take to process.